 During the Thermolysis phase, the temperature rise of the component is precisely increased by controlling the release of hydrogen and tritium.
 Metallic sodium is collected at the bottom of the component and can be transferred to the bulk treatment plant.
 Most of the tritium trapped in the cold traps is released during this phase.

-During the high temperature WVN phase (also called ), the temperature of the component is maintained at about 350°C to produce anhydrous liquid sodium hydroxide.
+During the high temperature WVN phase (also called Superheated Steam or SHS), the temperature of the component is maintained at about 350°C to produce anhydrous liquid sodium hydroxide.
 This liquid sodium hydroxide is collected at the bottom of the component.

 Nine large cold traps for secondary and auxiliary circuits were treated from 2013 to 2015.
 11 cartridges of primary cold traps and 2 envelopes were processed from 2016 to 2017 with the same process, in a pit.
 Thanks to this process, 850 kg of sodium hydride, 700 kg of sodium, 850 kg of sodium oxide were treated and 120 TBq of tritium were released.
 After this treatment, all the cold traps and cartridges were dismantled without any difficulty by Cyclife France in CENTRACO melting facility, see details in [4].